Chcek Website Performance with Lighthouse CI in 3 Steps

 Summary

-In just under 3 steps, I easily added Lighthouse CI to my website to check web performance.
+In just 3 steps, I easily added Lighthouse CI to my website to check web performance.
 There’s no need to manually test each page; performance issues can be automatically detected with every code submission.
 This approach is a great performance testing tool for team development and allows developers to fix issues more quickly.
 You can refer to this PR🔗 to understand how I added Lighthouse CI to my blog.